PARCE-project/PARCE-1/README.md

 - **log_npt**: Store the log file from each npt run to verify possible errors
 - **log_nvt**: Store the log file from each nvt run to verify possible errors

 The design protocol results are summarized in the output file called `mutation_report.txt`, which contains details per mutation step like the type of mutation, the average scores, the peptide/small protein sequence and if the mutation was accepted or not.
 In addition, the report includes failed attempts based on minimization or equilibration problems.
 The latest can happen depending on the MD result.
 To overcome these issues, the protocol automatically attempt a number of mutations using the immediately accepted structure.
 If after that number the system keeps failing, the new mutations will use the accepted structure before the last structure available.
-If the problem persist during a number of mutations, the system will stop.
+If the problem persist during a number of mutations, the run will stop.
 In addition, a file named `gromacs.log` stores the logging of all the Gromacs commands, and the file `gromacs_general_output.txt` store the latest Gromacs command used, just to track the progress during the run.
 To guarantee that the additional tools and dependencies are functioning, a set of tests are provided.

 ## Tests